Important Notices re NCT

 Booking an NCT

-When your car is due to be tested, you must book with the NCTS: they will then send you a letter with details of your test appointment.
+When your car is due to be tested, you must book with the NCTS: they will then send you an SMS, email or letter with details of your test appointment.

 You may book your NCT by any if the following methods